- Overview for 2018-2019

 Two fixed day service routes (White Line and Red Line) move passengers from point to point around campus.

-Two off-campus routes (Green Line and Purple Line) are used to transport passengers to and from area shopping, recreation, and housing centers.
+An off-campus route (Green Line) is used to transport passengers to and from area shopping, recreation, and housing centers.

 Para-transit service is provided for disabled passengers and requires an ADA boarding pass, which is available at the PTS office at no charge.
 All Topper Transit buses are wheelchair lift equipped.